 A client recently advised me that she had stopped taking her progesterone because her Ob-gyn had advised her she did not need progesterone.
-The reasoning by her doctor was that since she had a hysterectomy she was not at risk for uterine cancer.
-Her doctor was trained in medical school that progesterone protects against uterine cancer so in this respect, she was correct.
+The reasoning by her provider was that since she had a hysterectomy she was not at risk for uterine cancer.
+Her provider was trained in medical school that progesterone protects against uterine cancer so in this respect, she was correct.

 A healthy thyroid can mean healthy cholesterol levels.

 For years, we have advised clients that treating hypothyroidism (low thyroid function) can have a beneficial effect on cholesterol, particularly the “bad” cholesterol, LDL.
 A recent study has shown that when hypothyroidism was corrected in patients with hyperlipidemia (high cholesterol), 61.8% of the patients no longer had hyperlipidemia.
 This research study is consistent with our clinical experiences.

 Hypothyroidism is associated with an increased risk of heart disease.
 This is in part due to high levels of low-density lipoproteins (LDL).
 Subclinical hypothyroidism (commonly treated in the Natural Bio Health clinics and generally missed by conventional medicine) can result in an increase in cholesterol levels.
 When thyroid hormones drop, the liver no longer functions properly and produces excess cholesterol, fatty acids and triglycerides.
 One author states: “hypothyroidism is the second leading cause of high cholesterol, after diet.”
 Gene Smith, M.S., Complementary Prescriptions Journal.